*Applications may be reviewed on a rolling-basis, and this opportunity will remain open until filled.

-ARS Office/Lab and Location: A research opportunity is available with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), National Animal Disease Center (NADC), Virus and Prion Research Unit (VPRU) located in Ames, Iowa.
+ARS Office/Lab and Location: A research opportunity is currently available with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Sustainable Agricultural Systems Laboratory (SASL) located in Beltsville, Maryland.

-Mentor(s): The mentor for this opportunity is Justin Greenlee (Justin.email@example.com).
+Mentor(s): The mentor for this opportunity is Steven Mirsky (firstname.lastname@example.org).
 If you have questions about the nature of the research please contact the mentor(s).

 Anticipated Appointment Start Date: As soon as a qualified candidate is identified.
 Start date is flexible and will depend on a variety of factors.

 Appointment Length: The appointment will initially be for one year, but may be extended upon recommendation of ARS and is contingent on the availability of funds.

 Participant Stipend: The participant will receive an annual stipend commensurate with educational level and experience.

 Citizenship Requirements: This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.
 Non-U.S. citizen applicants should refer to the Guidelines for Non-U.S. Citizens Details page of the program website for information about the valid immigration statuses that are acceptable for program participation.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and ARS.
 Participants do not become employees of USDA, ARS, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.